dasilvajm/vllm-tools/README.md

 Use Case: Ideal for testing the impact of model configurations (e.g., batch size, sequence length) or hardware capabilities on inference speed.

+## Example Command
-Example Command (assumes that the model is present in the $HOME/dockerx folder)
+The command below runs the Llama-3.1-8B-Instruct model with batch size 1, input length 1024 and output length 1024 and expects that the model is present in the $HOME/dockerx folder:

 ```
 python benchmark_latency.py --input-len=1024 --output-len=1024 --batch-size=1 --num-iters=5 --model='/dockerx/Llama-3.1-8B-Instruct/' --num-iters-warmup 2 --dtype=float16 --max_model_len=4096
 ```

-This test runs the Llama-3.1-8B-Instruct model with batch size 1, input length 1024 and output length 1024